Azure-Samples/azure-spring-apps-samples/config-client-polling/README.md

     az spring-cloud app deploy -n <app name> -s <service name> -g <resource group name> --jar-path ./target/config-client-polling-1.0-SNAPSHOT.jar
     ```

 1. Change the config server configuration "timeout", after you change the property, the value "connectTimeout" in Application.class will change automatically in 10 seconds.
+Run below command, you will see the timeout value.
+The url is fetched from previous step.

     ```bash
-    Curl {url}/hello, you will see the timeout value.
-The url is fetched from previous step.
+    Curl {url}/hello
     ```